slackjeff/journalNet/docs/debian_ubuntu_mint_README.md

 your.dynudns.org
 ```

-To edit your journal IP address modify the file: sudo nano /etc/xinetd.d/journalnet
+To change your journal IP address edit the file: sudo nano /etc/xinetd.d/journalnet
 Then reload xinetd: sudo service xinetd restart